What is Accounts Receivable Factoring?

 Where large companies can usually afford to wait it out, small and mid-size businesses can’t.
 This can have a serious affect on managements’ ability to pay the company bill or meet payroll.
 A cash flow shortfall can also affect the business’ ability to fulfill orders because the cash is tied up in unpaid invoices.

-How can you get business cash without a loan?
+How can you get business cash without a traditional bank loan?

 Why use Account Receivable Factoring or Accounts Receivable Financing?